Contributor: Melissa O’Neill, LCSW, Director of Clinical Operations, Timberline Knolls

 Or a man who is struggling through a painful divorce might look to food as a way of distraction or a means of filling emptiness.
 In many situations, unresolved trauma, painful experiences, or intense emotions may be at the root of compulsive overeating.

-Typically, individuals who are dealing with compulsive overeating recognize that their behaviors are abnormal though struggle to break the cycle of their eating habits.
+Typically, individuals who are dealing with compulsive overeating recognize that their behaviors are abnormal and struggle to break the cycle of their eating habits.
 In addition, the shame that is often experienced with compulsive overeating causes those who are struggling to isolate in shame, keeping their pain and fears to themselves.

 Many people with compulsive overeating tendencies may be overweight or obese, which can further contribute to the indignity that is commonly felt.